 Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

-A depot injection is a slow-release form of antipsychotic medication.
-It's the same medication as the antipsychotic that comes in tablet or liquid form.
-But it is given as an injection in a liquid that releases it slowly, so it lasts a lot longer.
+A depot injection is a slow-release form of medication.
+The injection uses a liquid that releases the medication slowly, so it lasts a lot longer.

 A depot injection might be a good option for you if: